industrial-edge/Performance-Analytics/docs/Installation.md

 * Select which step should be delayed
 * When the step is selected, a random time between 0 and 10 seconds is added to the step

-## Configure PLC Connections
+## Configure PLC Connections in Industrial Edge

-We use S7 Connector to read data from the PLCs and provide the data.
+We use S7 Connector at the Edge side to read data from the PLCs and provide the data.
 The data from the CPU are transferred via OPC UA, S7 and S7+.
 The data is sent via the S7 connector to the Databus, where the Data Service can use the data.
 In order to build this infrastructure, these apps must be configured correctly:

 * Databus
 * S7 Connector